 To validate the performance of the \methodname measure, we perform several experiments targeting different aspects of the measure, including the correlation of the measure with human judgment, the performance on multilingual data, and the quality of the interpretable reasoning behind each of the caption scores.
 We benchmark against both standard measures of text similarity (BLEU \cite{papineni2002bleu}, METEOR \cite{agarwal2008meteor}, CIDEr \cite{vedantam2015cider}, SPICE \cite{anderson2016spice}, and CLAIR \cite{chan2023clair}) and specialized measures for audio captioning (SPIDEr \cite{liu2017improved}, Spice+ \cite{gontier2023spiceplus}, FENSE \cite{zhou2022can}, ACES \cite{wijngaard2023aces} and X-ACE \cite{wang2024x}).

-\textbf{Human Judgment:} Following \citet{zhou2022can}, we evaluate our measure on two datasets of pairwise human annotations for caption evaluation: the Clotho dataset \cite{drossos2020clotho} and the Audio-Caps dataset \cite{kim2019audiocaps}.
-These datasets, created by \citet{zhou2022can}, consist of 1,671 and 1,750 pairs of audio captions on Clotho and Audio-Caps respectively, with each pair of candidate captions annotated with ground truth reference captions, and human judgments of which caption better fits the ground truths.
-On this benchmark, the goal of a metric is to indicate reliably which caption is preferred by human raters, and we report the pair accuracy (a pair is correct under a metric if the preferred caption is assigned a higher score).
+\paragraph{Human Judgment:} Following \cite{zhou2022can}, we evaluate our measure on two datasets of pairwise human annotations for caption evaluation: the Clotho dataset \cite{drossos2020clotho} and the Audio-Caps dataset \cite{kim2019audiocaps}.
+These datasets, created by \cite{zhou2022can}, consist of 1,671 and 1,750 pairs of audio captions on Clotho and Audio-Caps respectively, with each pair of candidate captions annotated with ground truth reference captions, and human judgments of which caption better fits the ground truths.
+On this benchmark, the goal of a metric is to indicate reliably which caption is preferred by human raters, and we report the pair accuracy (a pair is ``correct'' if the preferred caption is assigned higher score).